How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 You need to print and complete Form SS-4 and send it to the IRS if you’re a non-U.S. resident.
 You can also do this if you prefer not to file your documents online.
 However, this is significantly slower than the online method (Typically around 4 weeks plus mailing time).

-7. Acquire The Necessary Arizona Business Licenses And Permits
+7. Acquire Arizona Business Licenses And Permits

-For more details, read my comprehensive guide about the Arizona Transaction Privilege Tax (TPT) License.
+You’ll need to get a TPT License to do this legally.
+For more details, read my comprehensive Arizona Transaction Privilege Tax (TPT) License guide.

 Next Steps Once Your LLC Is Approved

-Getting your Articles of Organization approved by the state is the first big step when forming your LLC.
 Complete these three additional steps to ensure your Arizona LLC remains compliant and operates lawfully in the state.
 I suggest that you do these ASAP once your LLC is approved.

 1. Open Your Business Bank Account